Visiting Turks and Caicos? This is what you need to know before you go.

-We just got back from Turks and Caicos last week, and we’ve already heard that several of you are heading there this fall or winter! :) We’re so excited for you and for all of you who are going to go at some point in the future.
+We just got back from Turks and Caicos last week, and we’ve already heard several of you are heading there this fall or winter!
+We loved it so much; we’re so excited for those of you going.

-21 Things You Should Know Before Visiting Turks and Caicos
+21 Things You Must Know Before Visiting Turks and Caicos

 1. They Speak English

-They speak English and they use US dollars?
-Makes it so easy for Americans to travel!
+They speak English, and they use US dollars?
+It makes it so easy for Americans to travel!

 The dollar currency brings in a ton of tourists from the US.
 Approximately 80% are from the US, 10% from Canada, and the last 10% from the rest of the world¹.
-The entire time we were there, we saw one Canadian couple and everyone else was from the US.
+We saw one Canadian couple the entire time we were there, while everyone else was from the US.

 4. Bring Your Benjamins

 Pricing is still very expensive.
-Food at restaurnats and groceries are at least 2 times the cost in the States.
-A case of Corona costed $69!!!
+Food at restaurants and groceries are at least two times the cost in the States.
+A case of Corona cost $69 when we were there!!!
 Needless to say, we were not having coronas on the beach.
-Turks and Caicos has been known to be a luxury destination for the wealthy and celebrities to hide away, but tourism has been making a push to open it up more to the average traveler.
+Turks and Caicos has been known to be a luxury destination for the wealthy and celebrities to hide away, but tourism has been pushing to open it up more to the average traveler.

 5. Tipping is the Same as the US